grafana/grafana/docs/sources/alerting/fundamentals/alert-rule-evaluation/state-and-health.md

 ### Keep last state

+The "Keep Last State" option helps mitigate temporary data source issues, preventing alerts from unintentionally firing, resolving, and re-firing.

 In the alert rule settings, you can configure to keep the last state of the alert instance when a `NoData` and/or `Error` state is encountered.

-The "Keep Last State" option can prevent unintentional alerts from firing, and from resolving and re-firing.
 Just like normal evaluation, the alert instance transitions from `Pending` to `Alerting` after the pending period has elapsed.

 {{< figure src="/media/docs/alerting/alert-rule-configure-no-data-and-error.png" max-width="500px" >}}

+However, in situations where strict monitoring is critical, relying solely on the "Keep Last State" option may not be appropriate.
+Instead, consider using an alternative or implementing additional alert rules to ensure that issues with prolonged data source disruptions are detected.

 ### Special alerts for `NoData` and `Error`